volodimerKorotenko/2023/DK21/Vova Laskarzhevskyy/HW's/HW4/readme.md

-# A implementation single list type "int"
+# Implementation of a single list of type "int"